Mundubbera: Events

 Mundubbera hosts a popular seven-a-side cricket tournament in February each year.

 The Mundubbera Fish stocking association hosts a popular fishing competition.

 The Ellendale Open, a pro-am golf tournament is held each year, on the Queens Birthday weekend, at the Mundubbera Golf Club.

 The towns annual agricultural show occurs on the second Friday and Saturday of May each year, at the towns Show Grounds, amongst other events, it features a rodeo, cattle judging, chicken judging, and art and food judging, campdraft events, as well as a side show alley.

 Until recently the Rugby league teams of Mundubbera and Gayndah would play-off in the State of Oranges, a pun on the State of Origin series between New South Wales and Queensland that recognised the strong but friendly rivalry between the two towns.
 This match has been reinstated and will be played on the Queen's Birthday Weekend in June.

 The Mundubbera Bullarama committee runs an annual Rodeo in September, which attracts bull riders from around Queensland.
 Usually held at the towns show grounds, but in 2007 the event was held at the Scampers Grounds, an area also containing the towns Motocross Track, and 6 cricket ovals that hold a large portion of the seven-a-side cricket tournament.

 Mundubbera has a motocross track regarded by some as the best natural terrain track in Queensland, it holds several meets each year, in series such as the Thundercross Series.

 Mundubbera celebrated their centenary on the weekend of the 24 and 25 March.

-Notable residents
+Notable people

 Some notable people from Mundubbera include: